domingoclub/website/README.md

-# Documentation of the Domingo Club
+# Website of the Domingo Club